 Names: The genus Pinus is the Latin name for the pine tree.
 The species strobus refers to the resinous gum of the buds and cones.
 There is also an entire subgroup of pines whose cone scales lack sealing bands and the scales have a small projection at the tip.
 White Pine is the type tree of this subgroup.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: A stand of old White Pines in Theodore Wirth Park, Minneapolis, near the Garden entrance.
 Drawing from North Ameican Sylva by Francois Michaux and Thomas Nuttall.

 Above: The bark of White Pine is initially smooth (1st photo) on younger trees like that pictured in the 3rd photo.
-It becomes grayish-brown and deeply furrowed (2nd photo) on old trees such as those shown below.
+It becomes grayish-brown and deeply furrowed (2nd photo) on old trees such as those shown above and below.

 Below: 1st photo - The old stand of White Pines near the front gate of the Eloise Butler Wildflower Garden.
 2nd photo - Twigs are gray-green to orange-brown in color with long reddish brown slightly resinous buds.
 3rd photo - Needles are pointed, soft and very flexible and grow in bundles (fascicles) of 5.